 OMRR&R are the responsibility of the non-Federal sponsor.
 There will be no OMRR&R expenses for individual property owners as a result of the proposed elevation of structures.
-Annual OMRR&R of the deployable ringwall is estimated to cost \$2,000 per year.
+Annual OMRR&R of the temporary flood barrier is estimated to cost \$2,000 per year.